mpe85/go-broker/README.md

 message := <-client
 ```

-Receive single message from the broker, with check if channel is closed:
+Receive single message from the broker, with check if client is closed:
 ```go
 message, ok := <-client
 ```